Symptoms of COVID-19

 Persons with COVID-19 who have symptoms and were directed to care for themselves at home may stop isolation under the following conditions:

 - At least 10 days* have passed since symptoms began and

 - At least 24 hours have passed since having no fever without the use of fever-reducing medications and

 *A limited number of persons with severe illness may produce replication-competent virus beyond 10 days, that may warrant extending duration of isolation for up to 20 days after symptom onset.
 Consider consultation with infection control experts.
 See Discontinuation of Transmission-Based Precautions and Disposition of Patients with COVID-19 in Healthcare Settings (Interim Guidance).

-Persons infected with SARS-CoV-2 who never develop COVID-19 symptoms may discontinue isolation and other precautions 10 days after the date of their first positive RT-PCR test for SARS-CoV-2 RNA.For businesses and organizations: Clay County Public Health Center recommends adopting this Symptom-Based Criteria for business return-to-work policies, return-to-school policies, return-to-daycare policies and return to any other community participation policies depending on which scenario best applies to your organization.
+Persons infected with SARS-CoV-2 who never develop COVID-19 symptoms may discontinue isolation and other precautions 10 days after the date of their first positive test for COVID-19.For businesses and organizations: Clay County Public Health Center recommends adopting this Symptom-Based Criteria for business return-to-work policies, return-to-school policies, return-to-daycare policies and return to any other community participation policies depending on which scenario best applies to your organization.
 As the science evolves, so do these recommendations.
 Routinely review current recommendations to maintain policy alignment.

 Quarantine If You Have Been Exposed

 is used to keep someone away from others.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
 People in quarantine should stay home, separate themselves from others and monitor their health.